 Many things have changed as a result of the coronavirus, including the way we buy and sell property.

-Keen buyers who would normally get up early on a Saturday morning to head out to an auction have had to (temporarily) settle for doing so from the comfort of their lounge instead, as agents move to sell properties online.
+Keen buyers who would normally get up early on a Saturday morning to head out to an auction had to (temporarily) settle for doing so from the comfort of their lounge instead, as agents moved to sell properties online during the pandemic.

 So if you’re thinking about buying a property at a time like this, here’s what you need to know about how online auctions work.

 The only aspect that differs between an online and in-person real estate auction is how they’re conducted.

 Essentially, while an online auction is conducted virtually via a phone or computer from the comfort of your own home, an in-person auction is conducted face-to-face generally at the property.

 In an online auction, the auctioneer and the agent are set up in a room (usually the office or the listed property) equipped with a camera and a computer to live-stream the event.

 While an in-person auction can attract a large crowd and competitive environment, an online auction allows bidders to participate behind a screen, which can minimise the pressure that can come with an in-person auction.

 There are a few different online platforms agents use for online auctions but the most commonly used ones are Gavl and AuctionNow.